Here is your guide on how to hike from Fira To Oia in Santorini along the Caldera Path.

 The word ‘hike’ may make you come out in a cold sweat.
-But, the Caldera Path may just change your mind and force you to dig out your comfortable walking shoes!
-After all, not that many people want to do much other than relax when they go on holiday in Greece.
+But the Caldera Path may change your mind and force you to dig out your comfortable walking shoes!
+After all, not many people want to do much other than relax when they go on holiday in Greece.

 The Caldera Path is a scenic hiking path that runs from Fira to Oia in Santorini.
-If you think of the views you’ve no doubt seen of Santorini online and on TV, you can imagine how stunningly beautiful the views are on this walk and the fantastic photographs you’ll get.
+If you think of the views you’ve undoubtedly seen of Santorini online and on TV, you can imagine how stunningly beautiful the pictures are on this walk and the fantastic photographs you’ll get.
 And the sunsets?
 Wow!

-Let’s explore and find out all you need to know to help you work out whether the Caldera Path is for you.
+Let’s explore and discover all you need to know to help you determine whether the Caldera Path is for you.

 The Caldera Path Is Epic